 Automatic blood sampling system is preferred when the tracer has very fast kinetics (perfusion tracers) or when detailed compartmental models are applied.

-However, there are some drawbacks in using the blood sampler: On-line sampler measures tracer concentration in blood, not in plasma.
+However, there are some drawbacks in using the blood sampler: Dispersion and delay in on-line sampling systems can be significant and needs to be corrected.
+On-line sampler measures tracer concentration in blood, not in plasma.
 Usually tracer concentrations are different in plasma and blood, and the blood curves must be converted to plasma curves; this is an additional source of error, compared to manual plasma sampling.
 With many tracers the blood-to-plasma ratio changes with time, and therefore separate blood and plasma samples must be collected during the on-line sampling to measure a correction factor function.
 And further, if plasma curve needs to be corrected for metabolites, then separate samples for parent fraction determination need to be collected even during the on-line sampling.

 Blood sampling schedule